Germany finds case of low-risk bird flu in birds in park

-HAMBURG A case of the low-risk bird flu strain H7N3 has been found in two pheasants in a park in Mannheim, Germany, the city's council said on Wednesday.
+HAMBURG (Reuters) - A case of the low-risk bird flu strain H7N3 has been found in two pheasants in a park in Mannheim, Germany, the city's council said on Wednesday.

 Six pheasants, 26 ducks and two peacocks have been culled as a precautionary measure, the council said.
 Checks on further birds in the park are being carried out.